When the pandemic hit, lots of people lost their jobs. Others were forced to make…

 How to Start Freelancing

-In order to discover your freelance talents, think about everything in the world that you can do.
+Here’s how you can find your freelance skills.
+Think about everything in the world that you can do.
 Sit down and write down a list of at least 25 of these things.
 You can do this in one sitting or over a period of time.
-Don’t focus on things that you think can earn you money.
+Don’t focus only on things that you can earn money doing.
 Focus on things you know how to do, period.

 This list can consist of anything.
 Mowing lawns, designing websites, writing poetry, cooking healthy meals, reading, arranging flowers, driving a car, doing yoga.
-You might find yourself throwing in a few like watching TV and eating, too.
-That’s okay, you can include those.
 Just keep the flow going and keep writing down things you know how to do.
-Everyone knows how to do things.
+You’ll see that you know how to do a lot of things.

-Now put check marks next to those things that you actually enjoy doing.
+Now put check marks next to those things that you really enjoy doing.

-Next, write a separate list containing only those things which have check marks next to them, the things that you both know how to do and enjoy doing.
+Next, write a separate list containing only those things which have check marks next to them.

-Last, go through this second list and put check marks next to the things that you think – or know – you could earn money doing.
+Lastly, go through the second list and put check marks next to the things that you think – or know – you could earn money doing.

 Choose Your Type(s) of

-Do internet searches and also talk to people off the internet about this particular freelancing job.
+Do online searches to learn about this type of freelance career.
+Also talk to people offline about it.
 There are so many freelancers out there, it will be easy to find people already earning income freelancing at the type of job in which you’re interested.
 Ask any other questions that are important to you as well.

 Home in on the type of work which will suit you best as far as competitiveness, income potential, and any other factors which are important to you.
 Search and ask questions of yourself and others until you land on the type of work that will bring you the income and job satisfaction that you want.